 ID Cross Check

 1. If we are advised of a possible identity theft involving an applicant, request that the applicant verify their identity by bringing their social security card/ITIN document and a picture ID into the office.
 The application shall not be approved until the prospect’s identity is verified in person.

 - The cosigner has a credit score of 720 or greater, or

 - The cosigner has income (as defined above) of three times the monthly rent or greater, has a credit score of 640 or higher and lives in Michigan.

-- For properties allowing pets, additional monthly rent may be charged according to the FIDO score given to the pet.
+2. For properties allowing pets, additional monthly rent may be charged according to the FIDO score given to the pet.

-7. No aggressive breeds of dogs are permitted, including but not limited to: Akita, American Staff Terrier, Boxer, Bull Staff, Chow Terrier, Doberman/Doberman Pincher, German Shepard, Great Dane, Mastiff, Pit Bull/Any bull terrier, Presa Canario/Canary dog, Rottweiler, Wolf/dog hybrid, or a mix including any of the above.
+7. No aggressive breeds of dogs are permitted, including but not limited to: Akita, American Staff Terrier, Boxer, Bull Staff, Chow Terrier, Doberman/Doberman Pincher, German Shepherd, Great Dane, Husky, Mastiff, Pit Bull/Any bull terrier, Presa Canario/Canary dog, Rottweiler, Wolf/dog hybrid, or a mix including any of the above.

-- No dogs weighing 75 pounds of more are accepted.
+8. No dogs weighing 75 pounds or more are accepted.

 - Per city ordinance, occupancy is limited to:

 - 1 person per bedroom of 72 to 100 square feet or less, and